-Litigation statute of limitations: Should a dispute arise between franchisee and franchisor, a franchisee may want to seek litigation to solve the matter.
+Litigation statute of limitations: Should a dispute arise between the franchisee and the franchisor, a franchisee may want to seek litigation to solve the matter.
 Some franchise agreements include a requirement for a mediation period during which the parties involved are supposed to try and arrive at an amicable solution before getting lawyers involved.
 While this is a fine policy in and of itself, the mediation period can sometimes use up a large portion, if not the entire amount, of time included in the statute of limitations for the dispute.
-This means that, if mediation is unsuccessful, the franchisee may not have much time to properly file suit or may run out of time to do so.
+This means that if mediation is unsuccessful, the franchisee may not have much time to file suit properly or may run out of time to do so.
 It is important to ensure that the statute of limitations and mediation requirements do not conflict.

 Non-compete clause: Are you considering opening a franchise or launching another brand somewhere down the road?
 Do you want the freedom to stay in the same industry with another franchise if you decide to close or sell yours?
 Non-compete terms may not allow you to do so.
 It is essential to ensure that the terms are not too restrictive.

 Franchise territory: Most franchise systems offer franchisees an exclusive territory.
 This may be outlined as a certain distance from your business address, for example, a specific city or county or some other delineation.
 To ensure you are able to attract as many customers as possible and maximize profit, your franchise attorney can try to negotiate terms that ensure your territory is as large and inclusive of population centers as possible.

 Many franchisors will say that their terms are non-negotiable.
 This is because franchisors don’t want to give one franchise owner more preferable terms than another, which could create dissent and resentment within the system.